Firagoras/evaluate-news-nlp/README.md

    npm run start
    ```

+## Usage

+Submit the URL of a text and click "Analyse", the page displays the analysis results as returned form the MeaningCloud Sentiment Analysis API

-### Testing
+## Testing

 - Unit test
   ```sh
   npm run test
   ```

-## Usage

-Submit the URL of a text and click "Analyse", the page displays the analysis results as returned form the MeaningCloud Sentiment Analysis API